Grammar & Formatting

 Plurals in Parentheses

-Do not put optional plurals in parentheses, for example "app(s)".
+Do not put optional plurals in parentheses, for example, "app(s)".
 Instead, use either the singular form or the plural form.
-If it is absolutely necessary to indicate both, write the singular form first, followed by "or" and the plural form, together in parentheses.
+If you must show both forms, write the singular form, then "or" and the plural form in parentheses.

 Register the app environment (or environments).